How to do Park City Right

 In addition to the main attractions of skiing, snowboarding, biking and golfing, here is our essential guide of what not to miss during your visit to Park City.

 Restaurants, shops, and galleries now inhabit the historic buildings of Park City’s Main Street.
 What was once a hub for silver miners is now the liveliest area of this resort-based town.
 It’s easy to spend an afternoon meandering down the street.
 But it can be done wrong.
 There’s more to see than t-shirt stores and souvenir shops.
-Visit or Best Main Street Hotels page if you’re interested in staying on Main Street, and check out our How To Main Street for insider tips and “can’t miss” spots.
+Visit Best Main Street Hotels page if you’re interested in staying on Main Street, and check out our How To Main Street for insider tips and “can’t miss” spots.

 High West Distillery and Saloon is popular among locals and tourists alike.
 This historic space connects a renovated Victorian home with a neighboring building that dates back to the mining boom.
 The bar and restaurant carry a little of the old west feel, offering a menu of classic home-style western fare with a contemporary twist.
 If you’re skiing Park City Mountain, you can ski down to the restaurant located almost directly under the Town Lift.
 We recommend their signature whiskey cocktails, even if you aren’t into whiskey.
 Visit High West Distillery website.

 The Montage Deer Valley is famous for doing everything right.
-They’re genius at programming live music on Friday and Saturday nights, and other select peak periods.
+And they’re geniuses at programming live music on Friday and Saturday nights, and other select peak periods.
 While this is an enormous hotel with several options for fine dining, there’s a unique and intimate feel to each area within the resort.
 You don’t need to be a hotel guest in order to experience the exclusive, yet comfortable, ambiance of the Montage.
 Come up for a drink or for a full meal.
 Families should check out Daly’s Pub & Rec, equipped with bowling alley, games and a full menu and bar.
 Visit Montage Deer Valley website.

 Built for the 2002 Salt Lake City Olympics, the Utah Olympic Park serves as a world-class training facility and offers unique adventures for visitors.
 Family offerings include a museum, a freestyle ski show, nature trails, and access to real athletes in training.
 The facility is perched at about 7,000 feet and offers incredible mountain views.
 Summer adventurers should try the bobsled, alpine slide, zip line, and adventure ropes courses.
 The newest and most popular activity is called “Extreme Tubing.”
 This involves an inner-tube and a nordic ski jump.
 It’s a sure-fire way to spike your adrenaline.
 Visit Utah Olympic Park website.